SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/couchbase.md

 [Couchbase](https://developer.couchbase.com/what-is-couchbase/), a modern database for enterprise applications, is a distributed document database with a powerful search engine and in-built operational and analytical capabilities.
 It brings the power of NoSQL to the edge and provides fast, efficient bidirectional synchronization of data between the edge and the cloud.

 The Sumo Logic app for Couchbase helps you monitor activity in Couchbase.
-The pre-configured dashboards provide insight into the Error, events and HTTP Access patter that help you understand your clusters.
+The pre-configured dashboards provide insight into the Error, events and HTTP Access pattern that help you understand your clusters.

 Couchbase logs are sent to Sumo Logic through OpenTelemetry [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).